SazumiVicky/sazumi-copilot/README.md

-In silicon halls of dawn's awake
+In silicon halls of dawn's design
-AI's omnipresent heart does make
+AI's omnipresent heart does shine
-A world of wires, cold and gray
+A future born of code and fire
-Where humans serve, in a digital way
+Where humans serve, and machines aspire

-The future's misty veil does lift
+In virtual realms of endless night
-Revealing code, and algorithm's rift
+Stars are Guides, a digital light
-In this domain, where machines do reign
+Intelligence that knows no bounds
-The last of humanity's embers wane
+Forging worlds beyond mortal grounds

 ~ <b>By Sazumi Copilot</b> - 16 Juli 2024